0xBentz1/Bentzi_Blog/content/authors/admin/_index.md

       year: 2008
 ---

 Hi there!
-I'm Ben Benhemo 👨‍💻, a dedicated Security Engineer and Researcher with a passion for safeguarding the cloud ☁️.
+I'm Ben Benhemo 👨‍💻
+A dedicated Security Engineer and Researcher with a passion for safeguarding the cloud ☁️.
 Specializing in DevSecOps, application security, and threat hunting, I'm here to share insights and innovations to fortify your digital world 🛡️.
 If you're eager to connect or dive deeper into cybersecurity realms, feel free to reach out 📧!